rust-lang/rust/README.md

 Most real-time collaboration happens in a variety of channels on the [Rust Discord server][rust-discord], with channels dedicated for getting help, community, documentation, and all major contribution areas in the Rust ecosystem.
-A good place to ask for help would be the #help channel.
+A good place to ask for help would be the #contribute channel.

 The [rustc dev guide] might be a good place to start if you want to find out how various parts of the compiler work.